Wally869/Inky-Puzzling-Generator/README.md

 ## To Improve
-This is a quick and dirty first versions, with a few things .
-Improvements coming:
+This is a quick and dirty first versions, with a few things.
+Improvements coming (crossed items have been implemented):
-- Replace currently used string concatenation by an array of string.
-Perform the concatenation at the end only.
+- ~~Replace currently used string concatenation by an array of string.
+Perform the concatenation at the end only.~~
-- Create a function to set an appropriate amount of whitespacing when generating content to be indented (take into account the indentation level, whether it's a choice or not, and if it's sticky)
-This is obviously much cleaner than appending stuff like "  * " by hand.
+- ~~Create a function to set an appropriate amount of whitespacing when generating content to be indented (take into account the indentation level, whether it's a choice or not, and if it's sticky).
+This is obviously much cleaner than appending stuff like "  * " by hand.~~
 - Adding random text selection from an initial knowledge base?
+- Cleaner Map generator